-The purpose of this lab is to give some experience in using SIMD instructions on x86.
+The purpose of this lab assignment is to give some experience in using SIMD instructions on x86.
 We will use a matrix-vector multiplication to illustrate how SIMD can be used for numerical algorithms and a simple algorithm to convert text into lower-case to demonstrate how SIMD can be used for integer code.

-You will be using GCC in this lab.
-GCC supports two sets of intrinsics, or builtins, for SIMD.
+You will be using GCC in this assignment.
+GCC supports two sets of intrinsics, or built-ins, for SIMD.
 One is native to GCC and the other one is defined by Intel for their C++ compiler.
 We will use the intrinsics defined by Intel since these much better documented.

-Both Intel and AMD provide excellent optimization manuals that discuss the use of SIMD instructions and software optimizations.
-These are good sources for information if you are serious about optimizing your software, but they are not mandatory reading for this lab.
-You will, however, find them, and the instruction set references, useful as reference literature when using the different SSE.
-Another useful reference is the Intel C++ compiler manual, which documents the SSE intrinsics supported by ICC and GCC.
+Both Intel1 and AMD^2 provide excellent optimization manuals that discuss the use of SIMD instructions and software optimizations.
+These are good sources for information if you are serious about optimizing your software, but they are not mandatory reading for this assignment.
+You will, however, find them, and the instruction set references, useful as reference literature when using SSE.
+Another useful reference is the Intel C++ compiler manual3, which documents the SSE intrinsics supported by ICC and GCC.

-We will, for various practical reasons, use Uppmax throughout the lab. section 3 introduces the tools and commands you need to know to get started.
+We will, for various practical reasons, use Uppmax for this lab assignment. section 3 introduces the tools and commands you need to know to get started.